twobombs/thereminq/README.md

 # QrackNet
-QrackNet

-A Dockerfile that Qracks over the Net using the CUDA-CLuster container image base
+A Dockerfile that Qracks over the Net using the CUDA-CLuster container image as base